iamshan794/PSA/README.md

-#   Multi-Agent AI shopping assistant for new vs used.
+#   Multi-Agent AI shopping assistant for new, used and refurbished

 # Agents and their tasks
 1. PA agent:  Master agent that interfaces with the customer